 In addition to being the most “natural” version in the sense that it is the kind people absorb through the skin, vitamin D3 is more potent than D2.
 It binds better to human tissues, and all those studies about the benefits of the sunshine vitamin?
 According to Medscape, those studies are performed using vitamin D3.³

 Vitamin D2 isn’t all bad, however.
 Vitamin D2 is commonly used in the U.S. to fortify milk.
-So it you’re already taking Vitamin D2, don’t worry — you may just have other alternatives you haven’t yet considered.
+So if you’re already taking vitamin D2, don’t worry — you may just have other alternatives you haven’t yet considered.

 Like with many vitamins, there are ways you can get the maximum benefit of vitamin D in your body.
 Sometimes, a combined approach of more than one vitamin can help each to benefit your overall health.
 One such approach is to partner vitamin D3 with a less well-known nutrient, K2.

 Among those well-known vitamins, like D, A, B-Complex and C, has emerged another important player: vitamin K.